 London Was Bombed for 57 Successive Nights During the Blitz

-London was bombed each and every night for 57 consecutive nights from 7 Sep 1940 during The Blitz.
+London was bombed every night for 57 consecutive nights from 7 Sep 1940 during The Blitz by the Luftwaffe.

 Over 30,000 Londoners Died as a Result of Bombing in the Second World War

-WWII took a heavy toll on London – over 30,000 people died as a result of German bomb and rocket raids, over 50,000 people were injured and most of the City of London was destroyed.
+WWII took a heavy toll on London.
+More than 30,000 people died as a result of German bomb and rocket raids between 1940 and 1945, over 50,000 people were injured, while most of the City of London was destroyed.

 The Great Stink of London Gripped the City in 1858